How would you define your style?

 What is your payment schedule like?

 The remaining balance (minus the initial deposit) is due 14 days prior to your wedding date.
-If your budget is a concern to you, I can also work out a payment plan that extends the final payment until after the wedding date.
+If your budget is a concern to you, we can also work out a payment plan that extends the final payment until after the wedding date.
 Typically the balance is divided in half, the first 50% due 14 days in advance and the remaining 50% due 30 days after the event.
 No images are delivered until payment has been made in full.

 Do you take credit cards?